Introduction to Pie Charts in R

 Where,

-- x is called a vector, and it contains the numeric values which are to be used in the pie chart, such as those production figures in the above example.
+- Here x is a vector containing the numeric values present in the pie chart, such as those production figures in the above example.

 - The radius argument is for the radius of the circle of the pie chart.
 Its typical value lies between −1 and +1.

-- The main argument can be used to provide the title of the chart.
+- The main argument presents the title of the chart.

-- col argument can be used to provide the colors to the chart.
+- col argument can describe the colors on the chart.

-- clockwise is a logical value that takes either True or False, indicating if the slices of charts are drawn in a clockwise or anti-clockwise manner.
+- Clockwise is a logical value that takes either True or False, indicating if the slices of charts are present clockwise or anti-clockwise.

 How to create a pie chart in R?

-Now that we understood the syntax of the pie chart as well let’s build a pie chart.
-For this, we will again use the same example in the introduction section above.
+Now that we understand the syntax of the pie chart let’s build a pie chart.
+We will again use the same example in the introduction section above.

-First of all, let’s convert the example above in the form of a table for easy understanding.
+First of all, let’s convert the example above into the form of a table for easy understanding.

 Name of chemical | Amount produced (in MT) |